MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-capabilities.md

 > [!NOTE]
 > For more information, see Live Share [API reference docs](https://livesharesdk.z5.web.core.windows.net/).

-Live Share can be added to your meeting extension's `sidePanel` and `meetingStage` contexts with minimal effort.
-This page will focus on how to integrate Live Share into your app and key capabilities of the SDK.
+The Live Share SDK can be added to your meeting extension's `sidePanel` and `meetingStage` contexts with minimal effort.
+This page will focus on how to integrate the Live Share SDK into your app and key capabilities of the SDK.

 > [!Note]
 > At this time, only scheduled meetings are supported, and all participants must be on the meeting calendar.
 Support for other meeting types is coming soon.

 ## Install the JavaScript SDK

-Live Share is a JavaScript package published on NPM, and can be downloaded through NPM or Yarn.
+The Live Share SDK is a JavaScript package published on NPM, and can be downloaded through NPM or Yarn.

 **NPM**